 Lemons are super good for your body.
 Did you know they could reduce your risk of anemia, kidney stones, and even soothe digestive issues?

 I love that they are an excellent source of vitamin C (which boosts my immune system too) and have less carbs than other citrus fruits.

-100g of lemons has about 6g net carbs.
+100g of lemons has about 6 grams of net carbs.
 I like to use lemons in lots of recipes!

-Another fruit that is high in vitamin C and lower in carbs is strawberries.
+Strawberries are another fruit that is high in vitamin C and low in carbs.
 They are so sweet, it might surprise you that they are actually keto-friendly.
-In fact, 100g of strawberries has just 6g net carbs.
+In fact, 100g of strawberries has a net carb count of just 6 grams.
 This is because they are also really high in water content too.